Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 Body Scan

 During this phase, your healthcare provider will direct your attention to the physical sensations you experience, particularly any symptoms that arise when you recall or encounter the negative memory.
-This crucial step aids in monitoring your overall progress through EMDR therapy.
+This crucial step aids in monitoring your overall progress through Eye Movement Desensitization and Reprocessing Therapy.
 As you advance through sessions, you should notice a reduction in these symptoms until they diminish entirely, or at least to a minimal level.
-Once your symptoms have significantly improved or disappeared, it indicates the completion of the reprocessing, signifying a positive outcome of the EMDR therapy process.
+Once your symptoms have significantly improved or disappeared, it indicates the completion of the reprocessing, signifying a positive outcome of the EMDR Therapy process.

 Closure and Stabilization